aman-chaddha/Secure-CICD-Pipeline-Project/README.md

 ## Features

-- Full-Stack Application
-- UI components created with Thymeleaf and styled with Twitter Bootstrap
+Full-Stack Application with a user-friendly interface created using Thymeleaf and styled with Twitter Bootstrap.
-- Authentication and authorization using Spring Security
+Secure authentication and authorization with Spring Security.
-  - Authentication by allowing the users to authenticate with a username and password
+Users authenticate using a username and password.
-  - Authorization by granting different permissions based on the roles (non-members, users, and managers)
-- Different roles (non-members, users, and managers) with varying levels of permissions
+Different roles (non-members, users, and managers) have varying permissions.
+Role-based access control:
-  - Non-members only can see the boardgame lists and reviews
+Non-members can view game lists and reviews.
-  - Users can add board games and write reviews
+Users can add new games and write reviews.
-  - Managers can edit and delete the reviews
+Managers can edit and delete reviews in addition to the capabilities of users.
-- Deployed the application on AWS EC2
+Deployment on AWS EC2 for scalable and reliable hosting.
-- JUnit test framework for unit testing
-- Spring MVC best practices to segregate views, controllers, and database packages
-- JDBC for database connectivity and interaction
+Comprehensive unit testing with JUnit to ensure code quality.
+Adherence to Spring MVC best practices for a clean separation of concerns in the application architecture.
+Efficient database interactions using JDBC and in-memory H2 Database Engine.
-- CRUD (Create, Read, Update, Delete) operations for managing data in the database
+CRUD operations for managing game data and reviews.
-- Schema.sql file to customize the schema and input initial data
+Customizable schema and initial data setup using Schema.sql.
-- Thymeleaf Fragments to reduce redundancy of repeating HTML elements (head, footer, navigation)
+Reusable Thymeleaf Fragments to maintain consistent and maintainable HTML elements (head, footer, navigation).

-## How to Run

-1. Clone the repository
-2. Open the project in your IDE of choice
-3. Run the application
-4. To use initial user data, use the following credentials.
-  - username: bugs    |     password: bunny (user role)
-  - username: daffy   |     password: duck  (manager role)
-5. You can also sign-up as a new user and customize your role to play with the application! 😊